-Effective January 1, 1981, the City agrees to pay to each employee the sum of \$100.00 per annum as a uniform maintenance allowance.
-Semi-annual payments of \$50.00 shall be made in the last pay period in June and the first pay period in December of each year.
+Section 3.
+Effective January 1, 1986, the City agrees to pay to each employee the sum of \$250.00 per annum as a Uniform Maintenance Allowance.
+Semi-annual payments of \$125.00 shall be made in the last pay period in June and the first pay period in December of each year.
 In the event an employee terminates employment with the City, the uniform allowance payment will be the proportional amount accrued during the year of termination.
-Employees agree to maintain their uniforms in good and clean condition.
+Employees agree to maintain the uniforms in good and clean condition.

-ARTICLE TWENTY-NIKE
+ARTICLE TWENTY-NINE